Tommy F. Chapman

 Tommy was exalted in the Port Neches Chapter No. 436, Royal Arch Masons and served as High Priest in 1992-1993.
 He received the Order of High Priesthood in 1992.
 Tommy served on the Grand Chapter Credentials Committee in 1995.He served as District Deputy Grand High Priest for Capitular District No. 5 in 2000.
 He also served on the Grand Chapter Committee on Grievances and Appeals from 2007-2009.
 Also, he served on the Grand Officers Reports Committee in 2009.
 He was appointed to the Purposes and Polices Committee in 2014 and served as Chairman in 2015, 2016, and 2019.
 In 2010, he was appointed as Grand Representative of the Grand Chapter of Montana near the Grand Chapter of Texas.
 He was elected Right Excellent Grand Scribe in 2009, Right Excellent Grand King in 2010, Right Excellent Deputy Grand High Priest in 2011, and Most Excellent Grand High Priest in 2012.
-He was appointed to fill a vacancy on the Committee on Work in early 2019 and was elected to a full term in December 2019.
+He was appointed to fill a vacancy on the Committee on Work in early 2019 and was elected to a full term in December 2019 and received his Life Certificate in 2020.